Important change from 1 July 2017

-Additionally, you need to send these documents with your declaration:
+You also need to submit these documents with your application:

-- Copy of both sides of your concession card
+- A copy of both sides of your concession card.

-For dwellings constructed after transfer, you must also supply:
+For homes constructed after transfer, you must also supply:

-- Complete copy of the certificate of occupancy showing the mandatory inspection stages, and
+- A complete copy of the certificate of occupancy showing the mandatory inspection stages, and

-- Complete copy of the building contract (if applicable), or
+- A complete copy of the building contract (if applicable), or

-- Receipts and a statement itemising construction costs not referred to in the building contract if you are an owner/builder
+- If you are an owner/builder, receipts and a statement itemising construction costs not referred to in the building contract.

 For transactions where the vendor and the transferee are associated or related parties, you must also supply:

-If you are applying for a refund, you must also supply:
+If you are applying for a refund using Form 8F, you must also supply a:

 - Copy of the registered transfer showing the Land Victoria dealing numbers, and

-Members of the public who are not using a DOL registered user (usually a solicitor or conveyancer) and wish to lodge electronically as an individual can do so after a simple registration process.
-You can electronically lodge scanned documents for a land transfer of declaration of trust via our website after you register with us.
+If you are a member of the public you must register and lodge via our public lodgement system.
+Registration is a simple process.
+You can electronically lodge scanned documents for a land transfer or declaration of trust via our website after you register with us.

-We will issue a duty assessment once we have verified all documentation and calculations.
+We issue a duty assessment once we have verified all documentation and calculations.